-Dimethylsulfide is produced in the surface ocean by biological processes that involve phytoplankton, zooplankton, and bacteria (Simó 2001; Stefels et al. 2007).
-A fraction of the surface seawater DMS is vented to the atmosphere, depending on turbulence at the air-water interface (generally parameterized as a function of wind speed; Wanninkhof et al., 2009; see also Jahne et al., 1987; Merlivat and Memery, 1983; Memery and Merlivat, 1985; Monahan and Spillane, 1984) and
+40 Dimethylsulfide is produced in the surface ocean by biological processes that involve phytoplankton, zooplankton, and bacteria (Simó 2001; Stefels et al. 2007).
+A fraction of the surface seawater DMS is vented to the atmosphere, depending on prevailing atmospheric conditions and properties of the surface ocean including wind speed and turbulence at the airwater interface (generally parameterized as a function of wind speed; Wanninkhof et al., 2009; see also , wave types, wave break, bubbles, surface films, friction velocity, humidity and temperature gradients (e.g. Jahne et al., 1987;

-2Canadian Center for Climate Modelling and Analysis, Environment and Climate Change Canada, Victoria, British Columbia, Canada the depth of the oceanic upper mixed layer that exchanges with the atmosphere (Galí and Simó, 2015).
+- 45 Merlivat and Memery, 1983; Memery and Merlivat, 1985; Monahan and Spillane, 1984) and the depth of the oceanic upper mixed layer that exchanges with the atmosphere (Galí and Simó, 2015).
 Atmospheric DMS is subsequently oxidized to MSA and SO2.
 The latter is further oxidized to sulfuric acid (H2SO4), which can cause formation of new aerosols or condense on pre-existing aerosols.
-These aerosols may then act as CCN and affect cloud microphysical properties, especially in remote marine environments where concentrations of other types of CCN are low (Clarke et al., 1998; Leaitch et al., 2013; Dall'Osto et al., 2017, Collins et al., 2017).
+These aerosols may then act as CCN and affect cloud microphysical properties, especially in remote marine environments where concentrations of other types of CCN are low (Clarke et al., - 50 1998; Leaitch et al., 2013; Dall'Osto et al., 2017, Collins et al., 2017).
 Willis et al. (2016) found that gaseous MSA may also play an important role in the initial growth of new particle formation.